 Why Do Third-Party App Icons Show up on Mac Menu Bar?

 By default, the menu bar doesn’t contain very many icons.
 You’ve got the stand clock, internet connection indicator, and battery tracker to start.
-If you’ve customized a bit, you might also have Bluetooth, Time Machine, or AirPlay turned on as well.
+If you’ve customized it a bit, you might also have Bluetooth, Time Machine, or AirPlay turned on as well.

-However, certain applications will come with menu bar integrations that automatically launch every time you open your Mac computer, regardless of whether or not you’re currently using its associated program.
+However, certain applications will come with menu bar integrations that automatically launch every time you open your Mac computer, regardless of whether or not you’re currently using its associated application.
 This can be great if it’s something you actually want to see — but if it’s not, you need to do some digging to turn this capability off.

 We’ll go over the solutions to all three types of icon issues below, so don’t worry if you feel lost!